William Morva: Legal proceedings

 On April 12, 2013, the Supreme Court of Virginia issued a published order dismissing Morva's petition for habeas corpus that challenged his convictions for capital murder.
 The court's opinion was handed on April 18, 2013.

 On April 15, 2015, U.S. District Judge Michael Urbanski dismissed Morva's federal appeal.

 On May 5, 2016, a federal appeals court rejected another appeal by Morva.

 On February 21, 2017, The United States Supreme Court declined to hear the appeal.
 On May 9, 2017, as per a request by Virginia Attorney General Mark Herring four days prior, Morva's execution date was set for Thursday, July 6, 2017.

 On June 20, 2017, Morva's lawyers filed his clemency request with Virginia Governor Terry McAuliffe.
-They petitioned the governor to commute Morva's sentence from death to life in prison without the possibility of parole and to start treating him with antipsychotic drugs.
+They petitioned the Governor to commute Morva's sentence from death to life in prison without the possibility of parole and to start treating him with antipsychotic drugs.

-Representatives from both Hungary, which had granted William Morva citizenship and the European Union met with and sent letters urging Governor McAuliffe to stop the execution of Morva.

 On June 27, 2017, the National Alliance on Mental Illness (NAMI) wrote a letter to Governor McAuliffe asking him to stop the execution of a clearly mentally ill man.
 NAMI highlighted the fact that Morva had been diagnosed with a long-standing mental illness that was initially misdiagnosed and that the jury did not hear that Morva's delusions led to his crimes.

 On June 28, 2017, Linda A. Klein, the president of the American Bar Association (ABA), wrote to Governor McAuliffe to express concern over the scheduled execution of Morva.
-She asked the governor to fully review evidence of Morva's delusions at the time he committed the crimes until the present.
+She asked the Governor to fully review evidence of Morva's delusions at the time he committed the crimes until the present.

 On June 29, 2017, advocacy groups presented petition signatures of over 31,000 persons to Governor McAuliffe's office, urging him to grant clemency to Morva.
 The signatures were collected by the ACLU, Amnesty International, NAMI, Mental Health America in Virginia, the Virginia Council of Churches, and Virginians for Alternatives to the Death Penalty.
-Bill Farrar with the ACLU of Virginia expressed the view that "severe mental illness should not be a death sentence."
+Bill Farrar with the ACLU of Virginia expressed that "severe mental illness should not be a death sentence."